AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 ### Block Components

-Each Node type has a corresponding BlockComponentBuilder, which is a Widget Builder, that accepts a Node as an input and produces a Widget as an output.
-This is how you get a Flutter widget for a Node.
+Each Node type has a corresponding BlockComponentBuilder which functions as a widget builder.
+It accepts a Node as an input and produces a Widget as an output, allowing you to get a [Flutter widget](https://api.flutter.dev/flutter/widgets/Widget-class.html) for a Node.

 Take a look at the implementation of `BlockComponentBuilder` class at this location: